-The 21st century requires us to develop children's critical thinking, high level problem-solving skills and engagement with STEM concepts.
-Research also suggests that children's creativity and inquiry behaviours are enhanced when engaged with a range of traditional and multimodal play-spaces, for example using technologies such as robotic toys.
+The 21st century requires us to develop children's critical thinking, problem-solving and resiliency related behaviours.
+Engaging children in STEM-based play can enable these skills.
+Research also suggests that children's creativity and inquiry behaviours are enhanced when engaged with a range of traditional and multimodal (text, visual, kinaesthetic, digital touch) ways of playful learning, for example using technologies such as robotic toys.

-This course is designed to support early childhood educators in integrating robotics and coding as a segue way to STEM-based play.
-In this course, you will explore practical ways to engage children in design thinking and procedural skills through coding and robotics.
-Even if you feel 'technologically challenged' you will come away from this course feeling confident and competent to plan for engaging young children in STEM literacy.
+This program is designed to support early childhood educators/leaders to plan for integrating STEM and technologies such as robotics and coding activities for children’s quality learning outcomes.
+In this program, you will explore practical ways to engage children in design thinking and problem solving through STEM-based play.
+Even if you feel 'technologically challenged' you will come away from this program feeling confident and competent to plan for quality STEM/robotics play experiences.

-- Evidence-based learning stories to support young children's
+- Evidence-based learning activities to support young children's STEM-based play

-- Using robotics and coding activities as the basis to plan and implement children's inquiry-based learning
+- Plan for robotics and coding activities as provocations to foster children's design thinking and inquiry

-You will require internet access and a laptop, computer or other device that will enable you to join a virtual classroom and access an online learning portal.
+You will require internet access and a laptop, computer or other device that will enable you to join the virtual session.
 Your chosen device requires a camera, microphone and sound.

 When and where

-This program is designed for staff working in early childhood education who want to extend their understanding of technology-based pedagogical practices to promote children’s 21st century skills such as creativity and inquiry.
+This program is designed for staff, professionals, and educational leaders working in early childhood education who want to understand how to integrate STEM-based play in their pedagogical practices.

-There is no assessment associated with this course.
+There is no assessment associated with this program.